BizarroDavid/sample-mistral-viggo-finetune-local/README.md

 # Setup

-Follow these setup steps to prepare to run the Mistral fine tuning [blog post.](https://brev.dev/blog/fine-tuning-mistral) This should run on any *nix systems such as WSL2.
-(Note: Created using Python 3.9.12.)
+Follow these setup steps to prepare to run the Mistral fine tuning [blog post.](https://brev.dev/blog/fine-tuning-mistral) This should run on any *nix systems such as WSL2 w/ CUDA access.
+(Note: Created using Python 3.9.12. w/ Cuda installed)

 This project uses virtual env to isolate a python environment and pulls all necessary requirments from a requirements-file.